Justice statue main image for article on employment law in El Salvador

 In El Salvador, the typical workweek spans 44 hours, providing flexibility through both fixed-term and indefinite employment contracts.
 The nation establishes a mandated minimum wage, and employees enjoy the privilege of annual paid leave.
 Maternity leave is generously granted with full compensation and social security contributions ensure comprehensive health and retirement benefits.
 The labor laws in place acknowledge the importance of collective bargaining and uphold the right to strike.

-3. How many hours are in a standard work day in El Salvador?
+2. How many hours are in a standard workday in El Salvador?

-In El Salvador, a standard work day consists of 8 hours.
-This adds up to a total of 44 hours per week.
+In El Salvador, a standard work day consists of 8 hours, totaling 44 hours per week.
 The work week usually spans five and a half days.
-It is important to note that employees are given 30 minute breaks, which are already included in the working time.
-However, it is worth mentioning that minors aged 14 to 18 are only allowed to work for a maximum of 6 hours per day.
-Additionally, any overtime work is compensated at a rate of 200% of the basic salary.
+Employees are given 30-minute breaks, which are included in the working time.
+Minors aged 14 to 18 are only allowed to work for a maximum of 6 hours per day.
+Overtime work is compensated at a rate of 200% of the basic salary.

 The minimum wage in El Salvador varies depending on the industry.
-For retail employees, the minimum wage is US$242.40 per month.
-Industrial laborers earn a minimum wage of US$237.00 per month.
-Apparel assembly workers have a minimum wage of US$202.80 per month, while agriculture industry workers earn a minimum wage of US$113.70 per month.
+For retail employees, the minimum wage is US$365.00 per month.
+Industrial laborers earn a minimum wage of US$359.16 per month.
+Apparel assembly workers have a minimum wage of US$272.66 per month, while agriculture industry workers earn a minimum wage of US$243.46 per month.

 When an employee quits in El Salvador, they are not required to give notice, but they must provide written notification.
 Upon employment termination, employees are entitled to receive their final pay, which includes wages and other payment entitlements.
 It is important to note that severance pay is not provided when an employee resigns or when the employment contract’s duration term has ended.
 However, if a labor court determines that the dismissal was unfair, the employee is entitled to receive pay from the date of dismissal and severance pay.
 The amount of severance pay is calculated as 30 days’ salary for each year worked.